ismoilovdevml/infra-as-code/Ansible/php/README.md

 # 📋 PHP Installation Playbook

-This Ansible playbook installs a specified version of PHP on multiple servers using the **geerlingguy.php-versions** role.
+This Ansible playbook installs a specified version of PHP on multiple servers using the **geerlingguy.php-versions** and **geerlingguy.php** roles.
+If you're using Nginx as your web server, this playbook can also configure Nginx to work with PHP.

 ## 🛠️ Usage